gohryt/programming-languages-research/PARSERS.md

 The error-message story deserves its own mention.
 François Pottier's "Reachability and Error Diagnosis in LR(1) Parsers" (CC 2016) is the theoretical backbone: given an LR(1) automaton, enumerate every state in which an error can be detected, and compute a minimal input sentence that drives the parser to that state.
 This lets a grammar author maintain a `.messages` file pairing each erroneous sentence with a hand-written diagnostic, with coverage *verified* by the tool as the grammar evolves.
 Menhir's `--compile-errors` workflow turns that into routine practice, and the CompCert C parser has used it in production.
 This is qualitatively different from ANTLR4's (§2.19) built-in default messages: Menhir demands per-error-state prose but rewards it with diagnostics that read like they were written by the language designer.

-**Trade-offs:** strong theory behind a practical LR(1) generator with persistent incremental states, unusually rich tooling hooks, and serious error-message infrastructure — offset by OCaml-centricity, larger generated tables/code when advanced APIs are enabled, and a GLR mode that currently drops some of those APIs.
+Menhir combines strong theory behind a practical LR(1) generator with persistent incremental states, unusually rich tooling hooks, and serious error-message infrastructure — offset by OCaml-centricity, larger generated tables/code when advanced APIs are enabled, and a GLR mode that currently drops some of those APIs.

 Source: https://gallium.inria.fr/~fpottier/menhir/manual.html